verilator/verilator/docs/guide/warnings.rst

    simulators, however at one point this was a common style so disabled by default as a code style warning.

+   This warning is issued only if Verilator is run with :vlopt:`--no-timing`.

 .. option:: ASSIGNIN